gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 ## Assumptions and Caveats
 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:
 - The collected data is complete and correct.
-- According to the dataset, sales data for 2022 is available only until August.
-Therefore, it has been assumed that the business year remains in progress.
+- According to the dataset, sales data for 2010 is available for December only and sales data for 2014 is available up to January only.
+Therefore, it has been assumed that the business was established in 2010 and business year remains in progress for 2014.
-- Factors outside the dataset, like economic shifts or policy changes, could affect outcomes.
+- Approximately 3% of the dataset contained missing or blank entries for country, year, and other fields.
+Additionally, some columns lacked any values.
+To ensure clarity, the data has been filtered appropriately in the report.

 ---